- To provide you with the opportunity to take part in performances in front of an audience

 so you should bring your instrument with you if possible.

-Many of our students go on to study performing arts courses at university or drama school.
-The College has also had a number of students accepted for the
+Many of our students go on to study performing arts courses at university or Music, Dance and Drama Conservertoires.
+The College has also had a number of students accepted for the National Youth Theatre, County Orchestras and ensembles and the National Youth Dance Company.

 Former student Kit Harington who played the lead role in the National Theatre’s Warhorse, the film Pompeii and starred as Jon Snow in the TV series Game of Thrones is now currently starring in True West in the West End.